 Offence Outcomes Nature of the Offence Normal penalty to be applied, or committed range of penalties where there is more than one available.
 Poor scholarship Incomplete, inaccurate or missing citation in a small number of instances.
 Details of areas for concern are included in written feedback and sent to both the candidate and the Director of Studies (DoS), who must meet to agree a plan of action to improve the candidate's understanding of good academic practice and any further training needed.
 All examples must be rectified within the work concerned.
 Poor scholarship within a thesis submitted for final examination will be raised as part of the viva process and will require correction and / or amendment as appropriate.
 No offence will be recorded on the candidate's student file/record.
 First and lesser offence (Not applicable for offences found in a thesis submitted for final examination) Evidence shows plagiarism or other assessment offence of a minor nature in terms of volume with very little significance to the piece of work overall.
 FRDC Chair/Panel issues a formal written warning to the candidate copied to the DoS, advising that further offences will be deemed 'serious' and may result in a severe penalty being applied from the range described.
 The offence is recorded on the candidate's student file/record until graduation.
 Candidate and DoS must meet to agree an action plan as above which will be subject to FRDC scrutiny.
 All examples must be rectified within the work concerned.
-All other offences Evidence shows plagiarism Affected material is redacted within including: or other assessment offence that: the work and RDAB permits the assessment to go ahead.
-First and serious or offence; • Second / subsequent offences; Is not extensive and is of relatively minor significance to the piece of work or thesis; Candidate is required to resubmit the work or thesis for assessment in a manner and within a timescale work or thesis; or
+All other offences including:First and serious offence;Second / subsequent offences; Evidence shows plagiarism or other assessment offence that: Is not extensive and is of relatively minor significance to the piece of work or thesis; or Affected material is redacted within the work and RDAB permits the assessment to go ahead.
+Or Candidate is required to resubmit the work or thesis for assessment in a manner and within a timescale

 All offences detected within the thesis after its submission for final examination, other than instances of poor scholarship.
-Is extensive amounting a considerable portion the piece of work or thesis, or there are numerous occurrences throughout the work.
-Or Is significant and compromises the academic integrity of of work or thesis as a whole; Or The candidate has committed a second , subsequent offence, where previously four guilty of a first offence. n of resubmission outcome permitted; or Candidate is required to withdraw by RDAB and their registration is terminated, no resubmission is permitted.
-The candidate will not qualify for the award on which they are registered; In all cases the offence will be recorded on the candidate's student file/record and included in future academic references.
+Is extensive amounting to a considerable portion of the piece of work or thesis, or there are numerous occurrences throughout the work.

+Is significant and compromises the academic integrity of piece of work or thesis as a whole;

+The candidate has committed a second / subsequent offence, where previously found quilty of a first offence.

+approved by RDAB, no further resubmission outcome permitted;

+- Candidate is required to withdraw by RDAB and their registration is terminated, no resubmission is permitted.
+The candidate will not qualify for the award on which they are registered; - In all cases the offence will be recorded on the candidate's student file/record and included in future academic references.